linkerd/website/linkerd.io/content/2.11/tasks/upgrade.md

 - Opaque ports changes: `443` is no longer included in the default opaque ports list.
 Ports `4444`, `6379` and `9300` corresponding to Galera, Redis and ElasticSearch respectively (all server speak first protocols) have been added to the default opaque ports list.
+The default ignore inbound ports list has also been changed to include ports `4567` and `4568`.
+Note that when upgrading, any customization done to `proxy.opaquePorts` or `proxyInit.ignoreInboundPorts` will be overridden.

 ## Upgrade notice: stable-2.10.0